Understanding baby cues, in particular your newborn’s cues or signals is something that should just come naturally, right?

 Same video below – this time playing the ‘heh’ sound.

 The cries that follow: come in short, mild bursts but if you don’t respond and make baby more comfortable, volume and intensity will increase!

 Nothing to add here, other than some guidelines to ensure baby is at a comfortable temperature, from the Lullaby Trust (infant safe sleep specialists).

 Baby cues summary printable chart

 Hopefully, this chart will help to summarise all that information.

-I’ve mentioned it throughout the post, but the chart also highlights that there a few different behaviors that indicate different needs.
+This has been pointed out throughout the post and is also indicated in the newborn baby cues summary chart above that there a few different behaviors that indicate different needs.

 For example, sucking and rooting to suck (a hunger cue but also one of comfort) and things like grimacing, clenching fists and arching of the back and neck (which can indicate overtiredness and overstimulation as well as gas pains).

 Tuning into those baby sounds or cries is key!
 This can really help to crack the baby cues code.

 Final thoughts: following your newborns cues can help make the 4th trimester easier on both mom & baby